kaltun-dev/jujube-farm/README.md

 1.	the information to be clear and informative.
 2.	the information to be sufficiently various for all users.
 3.	the website be simple to navigate.
-4.  the user (potential customer) to have call of action section.
+4.  the user (potential customer) to have call of action area.

 ### 1. Strategy
  * Project Purpose